ilterbilguven/aStrategyGame/readme.md

 Hi,

-I started with 2017.2b4 but, I faced with too many crashes that blocked me to continue, I switched to 2017.1f1, but got some problems.
+I used 2017.2b4 but, I faced with too many crashes/bugs.
+I insisted on but, I dealt with Unity itself rather that solving the problems.
+It consumed my time a lot.
+I couldn't meet some of the requirements.

+Move Soldier:
+Left Click to select.
+Right Click to move it.

 Known Issues:
 - Units spawns bottom-right corner of the object.
 It can move but, not automatically.
 If already there is a unit, it may duplicate.